CyVerse-learning-materials/learning-materials-home/docs/ds/share.md

 ## Share a File/folder in the Discovery Environment with Another CyVerse User

-Share data with another CyVerse user by granting permission to read, write, or own files/folders
+Share data with another CyVerse user by granting permission to read, write, or own files/folders.

 1. If necessary, login to the [Discovery Environment](https://de.cyverse.org/de/).

-2. In the Data window, select (checkbox) file(s) or folder(s) you wish to share with another user; then under the *Share* menu enter the CyVerse username, email, or group name you wish to share with.
+2. In the Data window, select (checkbox) file(s) or folder(s) you wish to share with another user; then under the *Share* menu, enter the CyVerse username, email, or group name you wish to share with.

 3. Next, under 'Permissions' choose which permission to grant to